ibm-cloud-docs/vmwaresolutions/vcenter/vrw-orderinginstance.md

 ### DNS configuration
 {: #vrw-orderinginstance-dns-config}

-The only deployment type supported is **Two highly available dedicated Windows server VMs on the management cluster**, which helps enhance security and robustness.
+The only deployment type that is supported is **Two highly available dedicated Windows server VMs on the management cluster**, which helps enhance security and robustness.

 You must provide two Microsoft® Windows® Server 2019 Standard edition licenses to use the two Microsoft Windows VMs.
 {:important}

 Each license can be assigned only to one single physical server and covers up to two physical processors.
-One Standard edition license can run two virtualized Microsoft Windows VMs per 2-processor server.
+One Standard edition license can run two virtualized Microsoft Windows VMs per two-processor server.
 Therefore, two licenses are required since two Microsoft Windows VMs are deployed in two different hosts.

 You have 30 days to activate the VMs.